 From October 1st through mid-November, DSF hosts 16-20 Free Application for Federal Student Aid (FAFSA) workshops at our 14 Future Centers and local community spaces.
 FAFSA volunteers attend two or more workshops, guiding students through the FAFSA process online.
 Alternatively, to support DSF’s FAFSA workshops in an administrative capacity, click here.

-Office Volunteers help staff at our main office with a variety of tasks, including greeting visitors, data entry, preparing mailings, filing, and other projects that match your specific skillset.
+Office Volunteers enhance the capacity of our administrative operations at our main office through their completion of a variety of tasks including, data entry, research projects, content creation, and other projects that match our volunteers’ specific skill sets.

 Event Volunteers help with preparation and execution of a variety of special events hosted by DSF, from fundraising events to graduation celebrations.
 Event volunteers serve as friend and fundraisers for DSF as table hosts, coach and engage students at break-out leadership sessions, set-up and break-down DSF event supplies, and greet event attendees.

 DSF’s College Success Team welcomes volunteers to work alongside our Campus Advisors on the Auraria Campus.
 DSF seeks volunteers with flexibility, creativity, and expertise in financial aid, resume and interview preparation, and workshop preparation and facilitation.
 DSF values volunteer support from various sectors to provide career and academic insight for our DSF Scholars and Alumni.
 Read the full position descriptions for our drop-in and workshop support roles.